LewisCM14/rock-paper-scissors/README.md

 - **User Stories**

+    *The site works off the assumption, the user is already aware of the classic game, Rock, Paper, Scissors.*

     + **First Time Visitor Goals**

+        A. Remind the user of the rules for the classic game type.

+        B. Demonstrate how to the two moves of the modern game type have been incorporated.

+        C. Be encouraged to set a high score.

     + **Returning Visitor Goals**

+        A. Further enforce the rules for the modern game type.

+        B. Beat the previous high score.

     + **Frequent Visitor Goals**

+        A. Be fluent in their understanding of the game.

+        B. Continue to set a new high score.

     - **Owners Story**

+        A. The Primary goal of the owner is to educate the user on the modern game type.

+        B. To encourage the user to keep returning and set a high score.

 - **Research**